-Auto lenders evaluate an applicant’s creditworthiness based in large part on his or her “FICO” score.
-Created and curated by the Fair Issac Corp, FICO says its scores are used by 90 percent of the nation’s top lenders.
-FICO scores range from a rock-bottom 300 to a maximum 850.
+Auto lenders evaluate an applicant’s creditworthiness based largely on his or her “FICO” score.
+Created and curated by the Fair Isaac Corp, FICO says its scores are used by 90% of the nation’s top lenders.
+FICO scores range from a rock-bottom 300 to a maximum of 850.

-According to FICO, consumers having scores in the 700-850 range are considered near-prime or prime borrowers.
-That means they’ll garner the lowest interest rates and most-favorable loan terms.
-Borrowers who fall below the 620 mark are often considered “subprime.”
+According to FICO, consumers with scores in the 700-850 range are considered near-prime or prime borrowers.
+That means they’ll garner the lowest interest rates and most favorable loan terms.
+Borrowers who fall below the 620-mark are often considered “subprime.”
 That means they’ll pay more to finance a car.

 Checking Your Credit Score

-Even if you’re not buying a car just yet, it’s wise to check your credit score periodically.
-Federal law allows consumers to obtain one free report each year from each of the three major credit bureaus, Equifax, Experian, and TransUnion.
-Banks and credit card providers often provide free credit scores to its customers.
-Be assured that checking your credit report regularly will not adversely impact your score.
+Even if you’re not buying a car right now, it’s wise to check your credit score periodically.
+Federal law allows consumers to obtain one free report each year from each of the three major credit bureaus: Equifax, Experian, and TransUnion.
+Banks and credit card companies often provide free credit scores to their customers.
+Rest assured that checking your credit report regularly will not adversely impact your score.

 If you find an inaccuracy or mistake in your report, be sure to contact both the lender and the reporting agency to have it corrected.
-In a study conducted by the Federal Trade Commission, 28 percent of those participating found at least one substantive error on their credit reports.
+In a study conducted by the Federal Trade Commission, 28% of those participating found at least one substantive error on their credit reports.

 Otherwise, you’ll want to work to improve a low credit score.
-Experts advise steadily paying down your existing debt, especially high interest-rate credit cards, and make all payments on time.
-Pay off or keep your balances minimal.
+Experts advise steadily paying down your existing debt, especially high-interest credit cards, and making all payments on time.

 Credit Scores and Costs

-On top of that, some auto insurance companies charge higher premiums (where allowed by state regulations) to motorists having poor credit.
-According to auto insurer State Farm, this is because drivers who have low credit scores are statistically more likely to file auto insurance claims than more creditworthy policyholders.
+On top of that, some auto insurance companies charge higher premiums (where allowed by state regulations) to motorists with poor credit.
+According to some auto insurers, this is because drivers who have low credit scores are statistically more likely to file auto insurance claims than more creditworthy policyholders.